 Steve Bannon was deplatformed.
-An obscure media mogul kept him on the air.
+An obscure media mogul keeps him on the air.

 The coverage came from an upstart network run by a little-known media mogul in Colorado, a felon with a record of unpaid taxes and a family history marked by tragedy and violence.
 The mogul, Robert J. Sigg, found news value in Bannon’s mission to the desert, which ultimately resulted in fraud charges.

 When Bannon launched his own talk show in the fall of 2019, calling it “War Room,” he quickly handed over its distribution to Sigg.

 More than two years later, the arrangement has paid off for both men.
 Sigg used “War Room” as a springboard for an expanded network of conservative hosts — bringing him the commercial opportunity he sought.

 The network, Real America’s Voice, helped sustain Bannon despite his removal from YouTube, Spotify and other mainstream platforms.
 It brings his show into as many as 8 million homes hooked up to Dish satellite television, many in rural, conservative areas without reliable cable coverage.

-The rise of Real America’s Voice, built around Bannon and removed from the traditional power structures of cable television and talk radio, illustrates how the country’s fractured media landscape has empowered unconventional actors following market incentives toward more and more extreme content.
+The rise of Real America’s Voice, built around Bannon and distant from the traditional power structures of cable television and talk radio, reveals how the country’s fractured media landscape has empowered unconventional actors following market incentives toward more and more extreme content.

 “We were told fairly regularly we were Trump propaganda,” said a former Real America’s Voice producer, who, like about a dozen other current and former employees of Sigg’s business, spoke on the condition of anonymity to avoid professional reprisal.
 “That is what our role was.
 That was the message from the top: ‘We’re a Trump propaganda network.’
 That’s where the money was.”

-That market was vacated when Fox News and Newsmax grew leery of topics most motivating to Trump’s base, argued Bannon, citing complaints about vaccines, cries of voter fraud and unproven ideas about federal agents provoking the pro-Trump riot at the Capitol.
+That market was left open when Fox News and Newsmax pulled back from topics most motivating to Trump’s base, said Bannon, such as resistance to vaccines, cries of voter fraud and unproven ideas about federal agents provoking the pro-Trump riot at the Capitol.

-“War Room” seized on those themes.
-Its influence arises not just from the number of people watching, which is difficult to measure across platforms, but from the audience’s willingness to take political action, whether marching against vaccine mandates or running for local office.
-The show, broadcast live six days a week from Bannon’s Capitol Hill townhouse, is the gathering point for the pro-Trump movement — with Bannon embracing the role of a wartime general, leading followers into 2022, or what he calls the “valley of decision.”
+“War Room” focuses on those topics.
+Its influence comes not just from the number of people watching, which is difficult to measure across platforms, but from the audience’s willingness to take political action, whether marching against vaccine mandates or running for local office.
+The show, broadcast live six days a week from Bannon’s Capitol Hill townhouse, is the gathering point for the pro-Trump movement — with Bannon embracing the role of a wartime general leading followers into 2022, or what he calls the “valley of decision.”

-“Breitbart was very powerful, but this is five times more powerful,” Bannon claimed in an interview with The Washington Post following a recent show, which featured four candidates courting Trump’s base and a tech entrepreneur-turned-critic of coronavirus vaccines.
+“Breitbart was very powerful, but this is five times more powerful,” Bannon said in an interview with The Washington Post following a recent show, which featured four candidates courting Trump’s base and a tech entrepreneur-turned-critic of coronavirus vaccines.

-He credited the show’s availability to its little-known distribution partner.
+He credited the show’s reach to its little-known distribution partner.
 “They get it out everywhere,” Bannon said of Real America’s Voice, which he said gives him a cut of advertising revenue, though he declined to specify his earnings, saying, “I’m not doing this for money.”

-Bannon has never shied from idiosyncratic backers — whether hedge fund magnate Robert Mercer, whose family funded Breitbart, or exiled Chinese billionaire Guo Wengui.
+Bannon has never shied away from idiosyncratic backers — whether hedge fund magnate Robert Mercer, whose family funded Breitbart, or exiled Chinese billionaire Guo Wengui.

 But his latest patron may be his most unusual yet.
 Sigg, whose criminal record includes a federal conviction for bank fraud, built his media business on weather news and outdoor sports.
 He has given large sums of money to Democrats.